How to Be on a Nonprofit Board Without Regretting It

 - They know someone on the board: This shouldn't be the only reason one might be recruited for a board, but many new board members are colleagues, close friends, or neighbors to someone who already serves on the board.

-Try to figure out, or just ask, why the group is interested in you.
+Ask why the group is interested in you.
 Then make sure that you will be able and willing to fulfill those expectations.

 What Should You Know Before Saying Yes?